 Those with Ph.D.s behind their names tell us that many factors may influence why there is such a high incidence in the legal profession, including genetic predisposition, personality characteristics of those attracted to the law, the stress and isolation often associated with law practice, and biological causes such as brain chemistry.
 While much still needs to be learned about this insidious disease, what we do know is that it takes a tremendous toll on many people—those suffering it for sure, and often those around them, including family, friends and coworkers.
 It is a disease that does not discriminate.
 It doesn’t care about age, race, gender or religion.
 It can cause individuals to wake up unhappy, self-medicate through substance abuse, and contemplate or even commit suicide.

 In most instances, though, depression is treatable—and those who manage others can take part in the process by understanding the symptoms and what to do if those signs exist.

-According to the National Alliance for the Mentally Ill, symptoms of depression include the following:
+National Alliance for the Mentally Ill, symptoms of depression include the following: